Schwitzd/me.ansible_collection/README.md

 - **ssh_keygen**: Generates SSH key pairs locally and deploys the public key to remote systems for passwordless login.
 - **sshd_hardening**: Applies a hardened and secure configuration to the OpenSSH daemon based on best practices and linting rules.
-- **btrfs**: Partitions a full disk, formats it as Btrfs, optionally mounts it, and persists the configuration in /etc/fstab
+- **btrfs**: Partitions a full disk, formats it as Btrfs, optionally mounts it, and persists the configuration in `/etc/fstab`.
+- **debian_upgrade**: Perform a full release upgrade on Debian or Raspberry Pi OS.